nschonni/cordova-docs/articles/getting-started/create-a-hosted-app.md

 * **Explore other architectures that may be used for hosted apps**

-    * The [Application Shell Architecture](https://medium.com/google-developers/instant-loading-web-apps-with-an-application-shell-architecture-7c0c2f10c73#.ogxsvl7wr) may be one way to enable good offline support and higher performance in a hosted app.
+    * The [Application Shell Architecture](https://medium.com/google-developers/instant-loading-web-apps-with-an-application-shell-architecture-7c0c2f10c73#.ogxsvl7wr) may be one way to enable good offline support and high performance in a hosted app.

 ## Appendix: Publish the Web site